egfrazier/cow-api/README.md

   * JSON response containing the start and end dates of a specific states tenure (membership) in the international state system.
 * /api/v1/resources/major_tenure/{state id number}
   * JSON response containing the start and end dates of a specific states tenure (membership) as a major power in the international state system.
+* /api/v1/resources/wars/nonstate/{war id number}
+  * JSON response containing information on a nonstate war.
+If no war ID numbrer is provided, information on all nonstate wars is returned.